Stop TB Partnership: Main activities

-The Stop TB Partnership Challenge Facility for Civil Society (CFCS), a grant mechanism supported by USAID, L'Initiative by Expertise France, and the Global Fund Strategic Initiative, empowers grassroots organizations and TB-affected communities often overlooked in the fight against tuberculosis.
-By funding innovative and technically sound interventions, the CFCS aims to elevate these vital groups to recognized partners in both national and global TB responses.
-This support enables community and civil society actors to engage in impactful advocacy, access essential services, and ensure governments uphold their commitments to the United Nations Political Declaration on TB.
-The ultimate goal is to foster robust networks within civil society and TB-affected communities that are accountable, supportive, and actively involved in shaping and enhancing TB eradication efforts, promoting human rights and gender equity along the way.
+The Stop TB Partnership Challenge Facility for Civil Society (CFCS), a grant mechanism supported by USAID, L'Initiative, Expertise France, and the Global Fund Strategic Initiative.
+CFCS empowers grassroots organizations and TB-affected communities often overlooked in the fight against tuberculosis.
+By funding technically sound interventions, CFCS aims to elevate these groups to recognized partners in both national and global TB responses.
+This support gives community and civil society actors to engage in advocacy, access essential services, and ensure governments uphold their commitments to the United Nations Political Declaration on TB.
+The goal is to foster networks within civil society and TB-affected communities.

 Reviews

 GiveWell review

 Charity evaluator GiveWell first reviewed the Stop TB Partnership in July 2009.
 At the time, the Stop TB Partnership was given a 3 star rating, the highest possible.
 Until November 2011, the Stop TB Partnership was among GiveWell's top-rated charities, second only to VillageReach.

 In November 2011, GiveWell published an updated review of Stop TB and concluded that "The Stop TB Partnership does not currently qualify for our highest ratings."
 They elaborated by saying that: "As of November 2011, we do not have a clear understanding of Stop TB's room for more funding.
 We have discussed this question with Stop TB and hope to improve our understanding of this in the future."